FREQUENTLY ASKED QUESTIONS

 No. We choose our Fellows before worrying about schedule conflicts and then just do the best we can.
 It won't change the likelihood of your acceptance, but it will make us thank the stars that we chose you once we do.

 Not at all.
-In fact, some people find out they're even better than the mid-summer months, as there are fewer tourists, which mean more room on the beach, more room at the bars, etc. Of course, we hope that you spend less time at the beach and bars than at your desks and in your studios (which are two of the rare spots in Montauk we can guarantee you won't be crowded by tourists.)
+In fact, some people find out they're even better than the mid-summer months, as there are fewer tourists -- which means more room on the beach, more room at the bars, etc. Of course, we hope that you spend less time at the beach and bars than at your desks and in your studios (which are two of the rare spots in Montauk we can guarantee you won't be crowded by tourists.)

 Ok, ok, UNCLE, UNCLE!!!
 I've got it, I'm convinced, where do I go to apply???